 Previous | Next

 Tabor College, Hillsboro, Kansas

 • Submission.
-Reviews should be submitted as a Word (or compatible) document, attached to an email addressed to the book review editor (Paul Doerksen).
+Reviews should be submitted as a Word (or compatible) document, attached to an email addressed to the Book Review Editor (Douglas B. Miller).
 Reviewers may keep the book(s) they review.
 They are not paid for the review but will receive a complimentary copy of the issue of Direction in which it appears.

+Previous | Next